jbroerken/de.mrh.evtest/README.txt

 # About
 ##

-The de.mrh.evtest project create a application to test all MRH events.
+The de.mrh.evtest project creates a application used for testing all MRH events.

 ##